 2. Share your content on social media

 What if they don’t like your material?
 An explicit request to circulate puts people in an awkward position: they can say no and look rude, or drop the ball and look disorganized.
-It’s more polite to just send them your content along with a sentence about why it’s up their alley, and end it there.
-If they like it enough, they’ll share it—and they’ll do it more enthusiastically, because it’s based on intrinsic motivation rather than obligation.
+It’s more polite to just send them your content along with a sentence about why it’s up to their alley and end it there.
+If they like it enough, they’ll share it—and they’ll do it more enthusiastically because it’s based on intrinsic motivation rather than obligation.

 3. Provide feedback on something you’ve created

 If you’re seeking input on a product, service, technology, document, or idea, it’s an awful lot to ask a stranger to engage with your work and comment on it.
 Whereas feedback requires a lot of effort, advice can be much less time-consuming.
 Try asking for guidance on a specific question or dilemma that you’re facing, and you’ll be more likely to get a response.